PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval

+\textbf{FiQA-2018}~\citep{fiqa2018} is a financial opinion QA dataset from the BEIR benchmark~\citep{beir}, containing questions sourced from financial microblogs, news headlines, and reports.
+The task requires passage reranking to identify relevant answers.
+NDCG@10 and Recall@100 are used as evaluation metrics, comparing against baselines such as BM25 and cross-encoder rerankers.

+\textbf{FinanceBench}~\citep{islam2023financebench} is a question-answering benchmark requiring numerical reasoning over financial documents.
+Unlike ranking tasks, it tests whether systems can extract correct factual answers from SEC filings.
+We evaluate under oracle context conditions (relevant passages provided) to isolate the reasoning component from retrieval.

-FinAgentBench is a large-scale dataset for financial information retrieval (IR), comprising 2023–2024 financial documents from the EDGAR database~\cite{finagentbench}.
-It supports two tasks: given a user query, (i) ranking five document types (10-K, 10-Q, 8-K, DEF 14A, and Earnings Transcripts) that are most likely to contain the answer, and (ii) ranking text chunks within a document based on their relevance.
-The dataset includes a training set of 4,986 document-ranking samples and 18,855 chunk-ranking samples, and a validation set of 200 samples for each task.
+\textbf{FinAgentBench}~\citep{finagentbench} is a large-scale dataset for financial IR comprising 2023--2024 SEC filings from the EDGAR database.
+It supports two tasks: (i) ranking five document types (10-K, 10-Q, 8-K, DEF 14A, Earnings Transcripts) by relevance to a query, and (ii) ranking text chunks within documents.
+The dataset includes 4,986 document-ranking and 18,855 chunk-ranking training samples, with 200 validation samples per task.